reganbaucke/JuDGE.jl/docs/src/tutorials.md

 There are several options for the search: `:lowestLB` always chooses to branch on the node with the lowest lower bound;
-`:depth_first_dive` performs a depth-first search of the branch and bound tree, once it find a node with an integer relaxation it keeps adjacent nodes within the tree; `:depth_first_resurface` performs a depth-first search of the branch and bound tree, but once it finds a node with an integer relaxation it returns to the root node and explores the other branch; `:breadth_first` performs a breadth-first search of the tree.
+`:depth_first_dive` performs a depth-first search of the branch and bound tree, once it find a node with an integer relaxation it searches adjacent nodes within the tree; `:depth_first_resurface` performs a depth-first search of the branch and bound tree, but once it finds a node with an integer relaxation it returns to the root node and explores the other branch; `:breadth_first` performs a breadth-first search of the tree.

-There are two built-in branching methods: `JuDGE.constraint_branch` and `JuDGE.variable_branch`.
-It is also possible to write custom branching methods; see the API for more details.
+There is a default branching method: `JuDGE.variable_branch`, but it is also possible to write custom branching methods; see the API for more details.

 ## Tutorial 7: Risk aversion
 JuDGE implements risk aversion using the risk measure CVaR over the accumulated profits up to each of leaf nodes in the scenario tree.
 The objective function minimized is a convex combination of expectation and CVaR, with the parameter λ=1 meaning at all the weight is placed on CVaR.
-In our implementation CVaR represents the expected cost of the 100(1-α)% worst outputs.
-In order to implement CVaR, we supply the optional argument `CVaR=(λ,α)` when we construct the `JuDGEModel`.
+In our implementation CVaR represents the expected cost of the 100α% worst scenarios.
+In order to implement CVaR, we supply the optional argument `risk=(λ,α)` when we construct the `JuDGEModel`.
 ```@example tutorial
 judy = JuDGEModel(mytree, ConditionallyUniformProbabilities, sub_problems, JuDGE_MP_Solver,
-	CVaR=(0.5,0.1))
+	risk=(0.5,0.1))
 best = JuDGE.branch_and_price(judy,search=:lowestLB,branch_method=JuDGE.constraint_branch,
 	verbose=1)

 println("Objective: "*string(best.bounds.UB))
 println("Lower Bound: "*string(best.bounds.LB))
+println("Expected Costs: "*string(JuDGE.get_objval(judy,risk=JuDGE.RiskNeutral))
 JuDGE.print_expansions(best, format=format_output)
 ```